 About Stomach Cancer

 Stomach cancer takes years to develop and symptoms take a long time to manifest since it is typically a slow-acting disease.
-Although pre-cancerous developments can occur in the inner lining of the stomach, such changes are exceedingly difficult to detect.
+Although pre-cancerous developments can occur in the inner lining of the stomach, such changes are exceedingly difficult to detect that can lead to advanced gastric cancer if left untreated.
 There are four primary types of stomach cancer, including:

 - Lymphoma – Infrequent cancers of the immune system tissue located in the stomach’s walls.